couchbaselabs/couchbeans/README.md

 - add maven local as plugin management repository in your `settings.gradle` (see `example/settings.gradle`)
 - add plugin with id `couchbeans` and version `0.0.1` onto your `build.gradle` (see `example/build.gradle`)
 - configure couchbase connection parameters using `cluster`, `username`, `password`, `bucket` and `scope` parameters of `couchbase` project extension (see `example/build.gradle`)
-- run `gradle uploadCouchbeans` to
+- run `gradle uploadCouchbeans` to upload classes from project jars onto a couchbeans bucket

+## Launching a node
+Use `com.couchbeans.DcpListener` main class to launch a node.
+Use same environment variables as with `com.couchbeans.BeanUploader` to configure couchbase connection.

 ## DCP doc creation event (implemented)
 - find all constructors that accept doc type as argument
 - create all beans where created doc would be the only argument